-Cycle I (FYs 2019-20, 2021-2022) Cycle II (FYs 2020-21, 2022-2023)
+Cycle I (FYs 2023-24, 2025-26) Cycle II (FYs 2024-25, 2026-27)

 Engineering B Engineering A

 (Industrial, Materials, Mechanical) (Chemical, Civil, Electrical)

 Biological Sciences Chemistry

 Health and Medical Sciences Computer and Information Sciences

 Physics Business

 Social Sciences Education

 Humanities Earth and Environmental Sciences

 Agricultural Sciences Arts

 Astronomy Mathematics

-Targeted Workforce Targeted Workforce
+Non-Disciplinary Workforce Non-Disciplinary Workforce

 Multidisciplinary proposals are welcome and encouraged.
-Projects that establish or improve facilities that are used by multiple departments/units help to leverage funding, maximize efficiency and broaden impact.
+Projects that establish or improve facilities used by multiple departments/units help to leverage funding, maximize efficiency and broaden impact.
 The proposal must be led by, rooted in and provide substantial enhancement to the department/academic unit associated with one of the disciplines eligible in the year of submission.

-The discipline "Targeted Workforce" includes any program that is designed to prepare students for a specific job and that falls outside of the traditional disciplines represented in Cycle I and Cycle II.
+\The discipline "Non-Disciplinary Workforce" includes any program that is designed to prepare students for a specific job and that falls OUTSIDE of the traditional disciplines represented in Cycle I and Cycle II (e.g., aviation).
 This category is eligible every year.
+PROJECTS WITH A WORKFORCE COMPONENT THAT ARE ROOTED IN A DISCIPLINE THAT IS ELIGIBLE WITHIN A COMPETITION CATEGORY IN ONE OF THE TWO CYCLES (e.g., Nursing falls within Health and Medical Sciences) ARE NOT PERMITTED TO APPLY IN THIS CATEGORY.
+INCORRECTLY SUBMITTED PROPOSALS MAY BE DISQUALIFIED.

-ELIGIBLE INSTITUTIONS: Departments/units at public two-year, four- year and special-purpose institutions, and regionally accredited independent institutions of higher education that are members of the Louisiana Association of Independent Colleges and Universities, are eligible to compete under the Departmental Enhancement Subprogram.
-Technical colleges are not eligible to compete except in collaboration with a two- or fouryear eligible institution.
+2. ELIGIBLE INSTITUTIONS: Departments/units at public two-year, four- year and special-purpose institutions, and regionally accredited independent institutions of higher education that are members of the Louisiana Association of Independent Colleges and Universities, are eligible to compete under the Departmental Enhancement Subprogram.
+Community technical colleges are eligible to compete, though technical colleges may participate only in collaboration with a two- or four-year eligible institution.